-□ If system LEDs are illuminated, see Section 5.5, "LED Information" for a description of the LED lights and steps that need to be taken to correct the problem.
+□ If system LEDs are illuminated, see Section 7.5, "LED Information" for a description of the LED lights and steps to correct the problem.

-5.3.2 Confirming Loading of the Operating System
+7.3.2 Confirming Loading of the Operating System

 Once the system boots up, the operating system prompt appears on the screen.
 The prompt varies according to the operating system.
-If the operating system prompt does not appear, see Section 5.4.2, "No Characters Appear on Screen".
+If the operating system prompt does not appear, see Section 7.4.2, "No Characters Appear on Screen".

-5.4 Specific Problems and Corrective Actions
+7.4 Specific Problems and Corrective Actions